dadoonet/spring-elasticsearch/README.md

 ### Define a node and get a node client bean

+**Deprecated**: this will be removed for elasticsearch 5.0.
+Only Transport client will be supported.

 In your spring context file, just define a node like this:

 ```xml